 While this is a major disruption for neighbors and motorists who drive this route, we are committed to performing this work as quickly and safely as possible with the goal of minimizing inconvenience to the public.
 Thank you in advance for your patience as we work to upgrade this important piece of water infrastructure.

 Denver Water and our contractors, Concrete Works of Colorado and T. Lowell Construction.

 What work is being performed?

-Crews will replace several non-functional gate valves on major water conduits that run beneath Sheridan Boulevard at 29th Avenue.
+Crews are replacing several non-functional gate valves on major water conduits that run beneath Sheridan Boulevard at 29th Avenue.
 These valves are critical in our ability to route water to our customers, service parts of the conduits and other necessary system operations.

 When will the work be performed?

 Work hours will generally be between 7 a.m. and 7 p.m., though there are contingency plans in place in case we need to perform work at night to meet the schedule.
 If night work is required, we will conform to the requirements specified in Denver’s Noise Ordinance for construction work in residential areas.